 And now you stand with your back to the oak, looking out at the spool of human history tangled and blossoming from its branches.
 Where would you be without it?
 All this time the oak stands still, a stillness has moved you further than you ever thought possible.
 And so you thrive: around and about and within its greening, making you a human of the oak.
 Daisy Lafarge, Excerpt from Humans of the Oak

-A Portal into Nature's Hidden Web Change to Of the Oak Quercus x hispanica
+A Portal into Nature's Hidden Web Creative Overview Quercus x hispanica

 ‘Lucombeana’

-Symbionts of the Oak At the heart of the artwork stands the magnificent Lucombe Oak (Quercus × hispanica ‘Lucombeana’), a rare hybrid first discovered in 1760.
-Chosen for its sweeping branches and intricate form, this iconic tree becomes the centrepiece of a breathtaking digital experience.
+Symbionts of the Oak At the heart of the artwork stands the magnificent Lucombe Oak (Quercus × hispanica ‘Lucombeana’) – a rare hybrid first discovered in 1760.
+Chosen for its sweeping branches and intricate form, this iconic tree becomes the centrepiece of the experience.

-When landscape designer William Nesfield reimagined the Arboretum in 1845, the mature Lucombe oak disrupted the pristine view of the newly conceived Syon Vista.
-Yet rather than be discarded, it was uprooted and moved twenty meters to its present location—a testament to resilience, adaptation, and the human desire to preserve what is valued.
+When landscape designer William Nesfield reimagined the Arboretum in 1845, the mature Lucombe Oak stood in the way of the pristine sightline of his newly conceived Syon Vista.
+Yet rather than be discarded, it was carefully uprooted and moved twenty metres to its current location — a quiet testament to resilience, adaptation, and the human instinct to preserve what is cherished.

 image image image image Making of Video